AgentrDev/agentr/README.md

 # AgentR

-AgentR is a Python framework for building powerful agent applications with integrated third-party services.
+AgentR is a Python framework for building MCP servers to serve agentic applications and LLM clients.
 It provides a clean abstraction for incorporating various API services as "applications" into your agent workflow.

 ## 🌟 Features

+- **MCP (Model Context Protocol) Integration**: Seamlessly works with MCP server architecture
 - **Simplified API Integration**: Connect to services like GitHub, Google Calendar, Gmail, Reddit, Tavily, and more with minimal code
-- **Authentication Handling**: Built-in support for API keys and OAuth-based authentication flows
+- **Managed Authentication**: Built-in support for API keys and OAuth-based authentication flows
 - **Extensible Architecture**: Easily build and add new app integrations with minimal boilerplate
-- **MCP (Model Context Protocol) Integration**: Seamlessly works with MCP server architecture
 - **Credential Management**: Flexible storage options for API credentials with memory and environment-based implementations

 ## 🔧 Installation